bklimey/react-deploy-gh/README.md

 # About

-This repo is to test deploying default create-react-app on Github. <br>
+This repo is to test deploying default create-react-app on Github using `gh-pages`. <br>
 Hosted Github site can be accessed here: http://bklimey.github.io/react-deploy-gh

 Based on: